Does your iPad run slower than it used to?

 This can cause motion blurs and slow response issues, or make the iPad’s internet slow.

-If you noticed that your iPad is slow after updating to the latest update, you may want to explore our article that shows you some of the simple fixes that can be made to the settings in order to get a better responsive device.
+If you noticed that your iPad is slow after updating to the latest update, you might want to explore our article that shows you some of the simple fixes that can be made to the settings to get a better responsive device.

 Before you decide to invest in a brand new iPad, please read our article below and try out some of the tricks to see if it helps with your issues.